The Committee on Climate Change has played an important role in the UK’s transition to a low-carbon future.

 - The first five ‘carbon budgets’, which set legally-binding targets for emissions reductions between 2008 and 2032, were legislated in line with the Committee’s advice.
 These require a reduction in UK emissions of 57% from 1990 to 2030 and, if delivered, will keep the UK on track to meeting the 2050 target.

 In 2008 the Committee called for a focus on reducing emissions from the power sector as one of the top priorities in decarbonising the economy.
-This has been a major success area, with emissions down 55% from 2008 to 2016.
+This has been a major success area, with emissions now down 68% on 1990 levels.

 - Fundamental reform of the electricity market has taken place since the Climate Change Act was passed, in line with the CCC’s recommendations.
 This includes the introduction of long-term contracts for the generation of low-carbon electricity and a shift to competitive approaches when allocating contracts, these have supported dramatic reductions in the cost of renewable power (for example, costs of contracted new-build offshore wind power has fallen by over 50% from 2015 to 2017.
 The proportion of electricity generated from renewables has also increased from 12% in 2012 to 30% in 2017.
 Long-term contracts have allowed construction to begin on the first new nuclear power plant in a generation.

 - The introduction of a UK ‘carbon price floor’ has put a minimum price on emissions from the power sector.
-This has helped to drive the transition away from coal to lower-carbon sources of energy – in April 2018 the UK was powered for a three-day period without burning coal.
+This has helped to drive the transition away from coal to lower-carbon sources of energy – in May 2019 the UK was powered for a two week period without burning coal.

 - No new coal-fired power stations have been built since the Climate Change Act was passed, in line with the CCC’s recommendation that new coal plants should only be built if they include technology to capture carbon dioxide emissions, known as Carbon Capture and Storage.